webia1/Frontend-Ecosystem/Git/ReadMe.md

   - and the upstream branch
 - sorts by newest commit first

+## Prune Remote Branches

+If `git branch -a` shows remote branches that no longer exist on the remote, you can prune them with:

+    git remote prune origin

 ## Sort remote branched by up-to-dateness (committer date)

     // [credits prof. narebski](https://stackoverflow.com/questions/5188320/how-can-i-get-a-list-of-git-branches-ordered-by-most-recent-commit)